Good Boy (2016 film): Production

-Semyon Treskunov auditioned for the film The Good Boy for the first time when he was 11, and this was the third casting in his life.
+Semyon Treskunov auditioned for the film Good Boy for the first time when he was 11, and this was the third casting in his life.
 At that time he was too young for this role.
 Because of problems with financing, the launching of the preparatory period was repeatedly postponed and by the time investors appeared Treskunov had grown to the age required by the scenario.